databrary/www/databrary/input/pages/support.md

 Brief: Support
 Order: 2000

-Databrary is a home for scientists who use video in their research or teaching.
+Databrary is a resource and a community for scientists who use video in their research or teaching.

 We encourage you to read [Databrary's Access Agreement](|filename|about/agreement.md) and its annexes.
 These documents, especially [Annex III--Databrary Access Guide](https://www.databrary.org/about/agreement/agreement-annex-III.html), provide extensive information about how Databrary is structured and how it should be used.